phanirithvij/lazy-apps/README.md

 ## Usage

-Lazy Apps is currently made available as a Nix Flake.
+Lazy Apps is currently made available as a Nix Flake or as a plain old `default.nix`.

 Add